Lung cancer remains a leading cause of cancer-related mortality worldwide and presents a significant concern in the field of respiratory care.

 31. Lung cancer staging is based on what?

-Primary tumor size and invasion of surrounding structures, the involvement of draining nodes, and the presence of distant mets.
+It is based on the primary tumor size and invasion of surrounding structures, the involvement of draining nodes, and the presence of distant mets.

-Cigarette smoke, radon, and asbestos.
+Cigarette smoke, radon, and asbestos

 33. What is necessary for the diagnosis of cancer?